daddiovaro44/SCC-Project/README.md

 ## Execution

-Just open a terminal and run the following command:
+Just open a terminal in the directory and run the following command:

 ```bash
 streamlit run web_app.py